apaz-cli/pgen/README.md

 ## TODO
-* Context position and allocator rewind independently
 * Design an algorithm for merging state machines
-* Implement support in the syntax for error handling
 * Multiple `%node` declarations in one
-* Make sure that every SM transition is reachable
-* Add regex rules in `.tok` files
+* State Machine automaton state reachability analysis
+* Regex tokenizer rules.
 * Add a flag to warn on token/astnode kinds not used in the parser
-* Debug messages for parsing failures
-* Token/Node print functions
+* Rethink Token/Node print functions
-* Segregate out lang-specific generated code from lang-independent
+* PGEN_RUNTIME_INCLUDE scope guard
-* Permanent memory allocator and option to leak
+* Rewrite memory allocator with GC and option to leak.
+* %tokenkind

 ## License